Baquara/javaInterviewQuestions/README.md

 Abstract method, on the other hand, is an empty method that is ought to be overridden by the inherited class.
 Without overriding, you will quickly get compilation error.

-Java 8 has introduced the concept of default methods which allow the interfaces to have methods with implementation without affecting the classes that implement the interface.

 ## Interfaces